jbg5721/StarWarsAnalysis/Review_StarWars-2022-05-08.md

 * designing your own SVG
 * providing better documentation of your methods in preparing the histograms
 * providing direct links to the scripts as you cleaned them up and curated them
+* A small but professional touch: italicize the titles of the drafts wherever they come up.

 Overall I hope you make a few small changes at least, thinking about how this project will reflect on you professionally as part of your portfolios as developers and designers!
 Add that Creative Commons license, feature your "text-wrangling" work to share those XML scripts and cleaned-up text files directly, and work on adding some metadata to polish up this site.
 It's a wonderful resource for the Star Wars fandom and coders alike!